SWEA 2025 Weekplan 13

 Solving this exercise, you will create a container with Linux and Python installed, add a Python source file to it, and run it - without ever installing Python on your machine!

-Containerize Hello-Spark
+Containerize Hello-Javalin

 Containerize your HotStone server